 - ENVS 202 (Environmental Social Science), preferably in the second year.*

 The course explores the human/nature nexus from the standpoint of human societies.
 Students will learn the fundamental tools of the social sciences within an inquiry-based framework.
 Topics may include environmental politics and policymaking, economic development, spatial planning, environmental and social justice.
 Pre-requisite: ENVS 101.
+Note: The new faculty member in Environmental Social Sciences will play a lead role in developing and teaching this course.

 - ENVS 203 (Environmental Humanities), preferably in the second year.*